Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her write about health tips.

 Low Back Pain

 I hurt my lower back and went through chiropractic care and physical therapy as part of my recovery process.
-These two practices are different, but both helped heal my back and worked well together.
-Though my chiropractor and physical therapist might not agree with each other's practices, I found them to be a useful combination of healing an injured body.
+These two practices are different, but they work well together and heal my back.
+My chiropractor and physical therapist disagreed with each other's methods.
+I found them to be a useful combination of treating my injured body.

 Though Jamie did not personally work with me during my healing process, I was impressed with his ability to work with me and star in dozens of health and exercise videos in partnership with a physical fitness website.
 I will share some of the most helpful advice he told me about low back pain.